Dr. Mark is a veterinarian. He has been working with dogs for more than 40 years.

 Despite its proven value, it is not accepted in traditional veterinary medicine.
 (Aromatherapy has been proven to help patients fall asleep quicker and sleep deeper than when given sleeping pills, and a Sloan-Kettering Cancer Center study found that it reduced anxiety facing treatment.)
 It is not discussed in veterinary colleges, nor it is accepted by the professors, and thus it is never even tried by most of the veterinary graduates.

-Although some of the oils are so potent that they are only available by prescription in some countries, aromatherapy is like other alternative therapies in that it is not promoted by the multinational pharmaceutical industry, and thus has little chance of ever being accepted.
+Although some of the oils are so potent that they are only available by prescription in some countries, aromatherapy is like other alternative therapies in that it is not promoted by the multinational pharmaceutical industry, and thus it has little chance of ever being accepted.

-Aromatherapy uses essential oils to treat a few types of health problems, sometimes those in which traditional medicine has not been effective.
+Aromatherapy uses essential oils to treat a few types of health problems, sometimes those for which traditional medicine has not been effective.
 It can be used in cases of lameness not responding to other therapies, as an alternative therapy for arthritis, for ear infections/itchy skin, and even to control fleas and ticks.

 Aromatherapy has also been suggested as a way to treat some anxiety cases, like separation anxiety and phobias due to fireworks and thunderstorms.

 Do not use this therapy if your dog is pregnant or if your dog is epileptic.
 If you are using aromatherapy, even in massage, you should test a small amount first and watch your dog the next day, just in case there are any adverse reactions.
 Be especially careful with small dogs, puppies, and very old dogs.